DJScias/Experiencer2/README.md

 ### Conquest tracking
 Experiencer is capable of tracking your Conquest, provided you are max level.

-### Thread tracking (WoW Remix's Cloak)
+### Thread tracking (WoW Remix)
-**Now disabled with Remix's end.**
-Experiencer is capable of tracking your WoW Remix's Cloak of Infinite Potential threads:
+Experiencer is capable of tracking your WoW Legion Remix and MoP Remix's Cloak of Infinite Potential threads:
 - Tracks amount of total threads (and amount gained per session).
 - Track remaining necessary threads for next "Infinite Power" level.

+### Infinite Power tracking (WoW Remix)
+Experiencer is capable of tracking your WoW Legion Remix Infinite Power:
+- Tracks amount of total Infinite Power (and amount gained per session).
+- Track remaining necessary Infinite Power for next "Unlimited Power" achievement level.

 ### Usage and Shortcuts
 Experiencer options can be accessed by right clicking the bar or the DataBroker module.
 In order to make things smoother there are a few useful shortcuts.